Apply to MC

 Otis W. Pickett holds a Ph.D. in First-Half U.S. History from The University of Mississippi where he graduated in 2013.
 He directs the B.S.Ed. program in Secondary Social Studies Education, the M.Ed.
-Program in Social Studies Education and teaches classes in Southern Religious History, U.S. History, Mississippi History, Geography and an interdisciplinary course in the History and Literature of the New South (with Dr. J.B.
+Program in Social Studies Education and teaches classes in Southern Religious History, Civil War History, U.S. History, Mississippi History, Geography and an interdisciplinary course in the History and Literature of the New South (with Dr. J.B.
 Potts in the English Department).
 His research focuses on nineteenth-century missionaries to enslaved peoples in South Carolina and to the Choctaw and Chickasaw in Mississippi.
 He is also interested in the history of education, race, incarceration and reconciliation in the U.S. South.

-Pickett is also the co-founder (with Dr. Patrick Alexander from The University of Mississippi) of the Prison to College Pipeline Program, which seeks to reduce recidivism through offering college level courses to pre-release incarcerated students at Parchman (Mississippi State Penitentiary).
+Pickett is also the co-founder, with Dr. Patrick Alexander from The University of Mississippi, of the Mississippi Prison to College Pipeline Program, which seeks to reduce recidivism through offering college level courses to pre-release incarcerated students at Parchman (Mississippi State Penitentiary).

 Follow him on Twitter @OtisWPickett